matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

  * When initiating a group call, we need to decide which devices to actually talk to.
      * If the client has no SFU configured, we try to use the `m.foci` in the `m.call` event.
          * If there are multiple `m.foci`, we select the closest one based on latency, e.g. by trying to connect to all of them simultaneously and discarding all but the first call to answer.
-         * If there are no `m.foci` in the `m.call` event, then we look at which foci in `m.room.member` that are already in use by existing participants, and select the most common one.
+         * If there are no `m.foci` in the `m.call` event, then we look at which foci in `m.call.member` that are already in use by existing participants, and select the most common one.
 (If the foci is overloaded it can reject us and we should then try the next most populous one, etc).
-         * If there are no `m.foci` in the `m.room.member`, then we connect full mesh.
+         * If there are no `m.foci` in the `m.call.member`, then we connect full mesh.
          * If subsequently `m.foci` are introduced into the conference, then we should transfer the call to them (effectively doing a 1:1->group call upgrade).
      * If the client does have an SFU configured, then we decide whether to use it.
          * If other conf participants are already using it, then we use it.
          * If there are other users from our homeserver in the conference, then we use it (as presumably they should be using it too)
          * If there are no other `m.foci` (either in the `m.call` or in the participant state) then we use it.
          * Otherwise, we save bandwidth on our SFU by not cascading and instead behaving as if we had no SFU configured.
+ * We do not recommend that users utilise an SFU to hide behind for privacy, but instead use a TURN server, only providing relay candidates, rather than consuming SFU resources and unnecessarily mandating the presence of an SFU.

 TODO: spec how clients discover their homeserver's preferred SFU foci